Why Start Knitting Now? Why Not?

-Knitting is relaxing.
+- Knitting is relaxing.
 There’s a comforting rhythm to knitting that is very relaxing.
 You can lose yourself in that rhythm and drift with it.
+It’s easy to really unwind and let your muscles release and your thoughts quiet down.
 Many people find they are able to zone out completely while knitting.
-While knitting, it is easy to really unwind and let your muscles release and your thoughts quiet down.

-Knitting is a healthy pastime.
-Some of the habits people can easily get into when they have extra time on their hands are not so great for their health, like overeating, drinking alcohol, smoking, etc. With knitting, you always have something to do that engages your hands and your mind whenever you have a free moment.
+- Knitting is a healthy pastime.
 Research studies have shown that knitting and similar crafts stimulate the brain and can help keep it functioning well.
 Knitting can also help maintain or improve hand-eye coordination and fine motor skills.
 Some people find it even helps them deal with chronic pain issues.
 Speak with your doctor about whether or not knitting would be beneficial for you, especially if you have health issues.

-Knitting provides distraction.
+- Knitting provides distraction.
+Many knitting projects involve active thinking, counting, and problem-solving, all of which keep the mind busy.
 Because knitting requires focus, it can take your mind off things in your life that may be weighing heavily on you.
-When you’re working on a project that calls for concentration, it is easy to forget about everything else.
-Many knitting projects involve active thinking, counting, and problem-solving, all of which keep the mind busy.
+When you’re working on a project that calls for concentration, it’s easy to forget about everything else.